Group

 She holds a Bachelor in Accounting from Saint John’s University in New York and a Corporate Governance Diploma for Non-Executive Directors from the Institute of Corporate Governance.

-Then, he worked for Credit Lyonnais in Greece as a deputy General Manager (1991-1997).
+Initially, he worked for the Bank of America (Piraeus branch) as head of clientele (1982-1987) and then, for Barclays Bank (1987-1991) as a Manager.
+Next, he worked for Credit Lyonnais in Greece as a deputy General Manager (1991-1997).
 In August 1997, he started working for The Bank of Nova Scotia as an Assistant General Manager / Shipping Center Director (1997-2001).
-After the foundation of the First Business Bank (FBB), he served as a General Manager of Shipping (2001-2011) participating in the Bank’s Management as a member of the Executive and ALCO credit committees.
+After the foundation of the First Business Bank (FBB), he served as a General Manager of Shipping (2001-2011) participating in the Bank’s Management as a member of the Executive Committee and ALCO credit committees.

 In 2011, he left the Bank and founded his own company, 3V Business Consultants (2011-2016).